BlackG2/CMPG-323-PROJECT-OVERVIEW/README.md

 # CMPG-323-PROJECT-OVERVIEW <34525718>
-This repository will be used in the development of my first project in the IT DEVELOPMENTS module
+This repository will be used in the development of the first project in the IT DEVELOPMENTS module.

 ## Project 1 Agile & Scrum
-- This repository will be used as the initial user-friendly guide to the first project
+- This repository will be used as the initial user-friendly guide to the first project, which will showcase the skills gained from Agile & Scrum like creating Repositories, Projects, and configuring those projects in a more manageable way.

 ### Project 2 API Development
-- In this project a branch repository will be used create a CRUD RESTful API that will connect to a database storing IoT device data
+- The project 2 repository will be used create a CRUD RESTful API that will connect to a database storing IoT device data

 ### Project 3 Standards & Patterns
 - The development of a this repository will be containing an existing ASP.NET Core MVC Web Application that will be enhanced and improved